hetida/hetida-designer/docs/datatypes/multitsframes.md

 # MULTITSFRAME

-MultiTSFrames represents multiple timeseries (of same dimension) data with non-necessarily common timestamps.
+A MultiTSFrame represents multiple timeseries (of same dimension) data with non-necessarily common timestamps.

 Data is stored in records, one per metric per timestamp where this metric has value(s), i.e. in "long format".
 This is in contrast to "wide format" where each metric is its own column.
 A main advantage of the long-format is